SvenLoevgren/portfolio5-menu/README.md

 # MoreVegans
 ![image](https://github.com/SvenLoevgren/portfolio5-menu/assets/119969411/94c6b2c2-cae5-4931-bd83-4b0af93ba8f8)

-The __*Portfolio 5*__ project is a fullstack developed project that has an APP, for *restarurant bookings* - running on Heroku.
+The __*MoreVegans*__ is a site built on a fullstack django project that has an APP for bookings AND then an integrated react APP to handle the menu for the restaurant booking system... both APP's are running on Heroku.
+The benefit, if understanding this whole set up - is that you could use this technique in other situations too...
+Example: Find a site that is based on django... add the restframework if not installed yet...
+Create your react app and integrate it with the existing site...
+Since (in my opinion), react gets the APP up and running quickly (from start to deployed code)- then you could slowly replace all the existing django site front end with only using react components (to handle the front end) and remove all the backend templates.
+To summarize... react could either work as a compliment in an existing site for the front end or replace all the existing sites front end, or work as only front end itself if you are creating a whole own site from scratch. drf is a powerful backend framework, so that should stay as it is.
+1. Let's view how this project is built up, **starting with the drf backend and APP.**
+2. Then walk through the integration with react.
+3. **Then look at how to build the react APP for the restaurants menu.**
+________________________________________________________________________

+# DRF Back-end

-The APP provides a booking system with CRUD functionality for the "*End User /customer*" and an admin panel for the *staff* to handle full administration of the site...
+The drf APP provides a booking system with CRUD functionality for the "*End User /customer*" and an admin panel for the *staff* to handle full administration of the site (The APP data is hosted by an Elephant sql database)...
-This APP - named **"fastfood"**, will improve the customers collaboration with the restaurant and their staff, by it's simplicity and it also provides a great way to stay in tuned with the digitalization in the near and far future ahead.
+This drf APP - named **"fastfood-drf"**, will improve the customers collaboration with the restaurant and their staff, by it's simplicity and it also provides a great way to stay in tuned with the digitalization in the near and far future ahead.
 The site (app) is easy to maintain and open for great future improvement's with *low cost*.

 # Existing Features

-The __*"Fastfood"*__ APP has:
+The __*"Fastfood-drf"*__ APP has:

 * A landing page - to easy locate and get in touch with the restaurant - and at the same time it represent's what the restaurant is all *about*.
 * A booking system, to book tables at the restaurant - and also full CRUD to manage their own bookings, *when loged_in*.